 Most people think that the only thing that an attorney does in the real estate process is to create and look over contracts.
 Although it is true that a major part of their role has to do with the contract, there are a host of other duties your attorney must perform.
 For example, your attorney is responsible for examining the property title.
 They are responsible for determining legal ownership of the property.
 They need to make sure that the legal owners are party to the contract, judgments, liens, and other legal business that has to be done before the property can truly exchange hands.

 Your attorney is also there for helping you secure certain documents before closing.
 Some of these documents include surveys, certificates of Occupancy or Compliance, various inspections documents, bank payoff statements, etc. Collection of certain documents can sometimes go a lot faster when the requests come from an attorney’s office.

 Attorneys are usually responsible for certain closing documents as well.
-There is, of course, the contract, but there is also the deed, possible a mortgage and promissory note, escrow agreements, affidavits, and the settlement statement.
+There is, of course, the contract, but there is also the deed, possible a mortgage and promissory note, construction escrow agreements, affidavits, and the settlement statement.
 And then there is also the money.
 Your attorney is responsible for supervision of the transfer of all appropriate funds between the buyer, seller, lender, and other interested parties.
 This is another reason why you must pick an attorney you trust and one that has a great reputation.

 Keep in mind that one of the biggest complaints people have about attorneys is that they are hard to get in touch.